 If your rights are being abused, obtain tangible evidence of this through witness testimonies while still under employment.
 Tendering your resignation is a bad idea, as once you’re not an existing employee, you may not be entitled to anything, or your ex-employer may delay payment or make it such a hassle to claim in the hopes that you give up.
 Refuse to quit till you get what’s rightfully yours.

 Trade unions can only do so much for us, we have to exercise ownership and make an effort to understand what we are entitled to as well.
-If you'd like to find out more about your rights and who to contact, you can follow the links provided below.
+If you’d like to find out more about your rights and who to contact, check out the following resources: